afeld/python-public-policy/final_project/peer_grading.md

 ## Notes for reviewers

 - Your feedback should include what they did well, as well as what they could do more clearly/simply/etc.
+- The feedback should be constructive; don't be a jerk.
 - Points should only be deducted based on the [requirements](https://python-public-policy.afeld.me/en/{{school_slug}}/final_project.html#analysis-requirements).
 A "this could be done better/differently" comment doesn't _necessarily_ need to have a corresponding point deduction.
 - You are _not_ expected to run any of their code.
 The notebook should be graded as-is.
 {% if school_slug == "columbia" -%}